DisenBooth: Identity-Preserving Disentangled Tuning for Subject-Driven Text-to-Image Generation: Experiments

 \subsection{Experimental Settings}

 \textbf{Dataset.} We adopt the subject-driven text-to-image generation dataset DreamBench proposed by~\cite{dreambooth}, which are downloaded from Unsplash\footnote{\url{https://unsplash.com/.}}.
-This dataset contains 30 subjects, including unique objects like backpacks, stuffed animals, cats, etc. For each subject, there are 25 text prompts, which contain recontextualization, property modification, accessorization, etc. Totally, there are 750 unique prompts, and we follow~\cite{dreambooth} to generate 4 images for each prompt, and totally 3,000 images for robust evaluation.
+This dataset contains 30 subjects, including unique objects like backpacks, stuffed animals, cats, etc. For each subject, there are 25 text prompts, which contain recontextualization, property modification, accessorization, etc. Totally, there are 750 unique prompts, and we follow~\cite{dreambooth} to generate 4 images for each prompt, and total 3,000 images for robust evaluation.

-\textbf{Evaluation Metrics.} The subject-driven text-to-image generation evaluates the generated images in two aspects: (i) The first aspect is whether the generated image has the same subject as the input images.
-To evaluate the model performance in this aspect, we adopt the DINO score proposed by~\cite{dreambooth}, which is the average pairwise cosine similarity between the ViT-S/16 DINO embeddings of the generated images and the input real images.
-A higher DINO score means that the generated images have higher similarity to the input images, but may risk overfitting the input images. (ii) The second aspect is the text prompt fidelity, i.e., whether the generated images conform to the text prompts.
-This aspect can be evaluated by the average cosine similarity between the text prompt and image CLIP embeddings.
-This metric is denoted as CLIP-T~\cite{TI,dreambooth}.
+\textbf{Evaluation Metrics.} (i) The first aspect is the subject fidelity, i.e., whether the generated image has the same subject as the input images.
+To evaluate the subject fidelity, we adopt the DINO score proposed by~\cite{dreambooth}, i.e., the average pairwise cosine similarity between the ViT-S/16 DINO embeddings of the generated images and the input real images.
+A higher DINO score means that the generated images have higher similarity to the input images, but may risk overfitting the identity-irrelevant information. (ii) The second is the text prompt fidelity, i.e., whether the generated images conform to the text prompts, which is evaluated by the average cosine similarity between the text prompt and image CLIP embeddings.
+This metric is denoted as CLIP-T~\citep{TI,dreambooth}.
 Besides these two metrics, we also use human evaluation to compare our proposed method and baselines.
-We ask 30 users to rank the images generated by different methods, with randomly sampled 30 unique prompts for each user, obtaining a total of 900 ranks.
-We use the average of the 900 ranks to evaluate these methods.
+Specifically, we asked 40 users to rank different methods in their identity-preserving ability, with randomly sampled 15 unique prompts for each user, and we denote the average rank of the 600 ranks as Identity Avg.
+Rank.
+Additionally, we asked another 30 users to rank the generated images in the overall performance of the subject-driven text-to-image generation ability, i.e., jointly considering whether the generated images have the same subject as the input images and whether they are consistent with the text prompts.
+With randomly sampled 30 unique prompts for each user, we finally obtain 900 ranks, and denote this rank as Overall Avg.
+Rank.